cinziagiannetti/MMSC-Outreach-BCCC/for_printing_additional_hard_copies/for_printing_additional_hard_copies_readme.txt

 at original development the demonstration of the project at events included an A0 poster and 500+ A5 booklets

 the files provided in this folder can be used to reprint these hard-copy resources.

+The poster file in github repository is at 300dpi.
+A 600dpi version is in the associated zenodo repository.

 Professor C. Giannetti would like to acknowledge the support of the EPSRC (EP/V061798/1) in this Materials Made Smarter Project.